yusufbulentavci/pglogwatcher/README.md

 # pglogwatcher
 pglogwatcher service for linux systems

--process postgresql logs in csv format
+.process postgresql logs in csv format
--convert csv lines into json in different file
+.convert csv lines into json in different file
--json namespace is compatible with elastic stack -rollover; keeps track of new csv file, rollover when needed -online; tails csv file and process new csv lines -duration; extract duration value as a json key -summarizes; follow session and merges parse-bind-command-command csv line into one json line with extra duration parameters.
+-json namespace is compatible with elastic stack

+-rollover; keeps track of new csv file, rollover when needed

+-online; tails csv file and process new csv lines

+-duration; extract duration value as a json key

+-summarizes; follow session and merges parse-bind-command-command csv line into one json line with extra duration parameters.

--virtual session; adds virtual session paramter, 'discard all' increases virtual session id -telnet terminal to monitor
+-virtual session; adds virtual session paramter, 'discard all' increases virtual session id

+-telnet terminal to monitor

 # installation